eduardorittner/mtx/README.md

 for now as there is no "append" insert capability -- DONE
 - Cursor is not shown on status message prompt -- DONE
 - Backspace acting as DELETE when at the start of a line -- DONE
-- Fix visual mode selection when cursor is directly on top of a '\n'
+- Fix visual mode selection when cursor is directly on top of a '\n' -- DONE

 ### Text editing